-Power Windows (If Equipped)
+Power Windows

-The power window switches are located on the armrest of the driver's door.
-In addition, each passenger door has a switch for its own window.
+Switches on the driver's armrest control each of the windows while the ignition is on or retained accessory power is active.
+In addition, each passenger's door armrest has a switch for its own window.

-Auto-Down Switch
+Express-Down Window